Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 Increasing Size

-Bulking up will be a much easier process after you have built up your strength.
+Bulking up will be much easier after you build up your strength.

-At this phase, you can start working on isolation exercises, but you'll also want to keep those compound and foundational lifts in your routine.
+You can start working on isolation exercises at this phase, but you'll also want to keep those compound and foundational lifts in your routine.

 Weights Alone Are Not Enough